NativeScript/docs-v7/ui/list-view.md

 As shown there is nothing complex in a way ListView component is used, but some points need clarifications.

 * items - The `items` property is bound in a standard way to a ordinary JavaScript Array.
-Since the JavaScript Array object does not have observable or change notifications capabilities supporting such scenario counts on Angular 2 change detection mechanism for notification that something is changed.
+Since the JavaScript Array object does not have observable or change notifications capabilities, supporting such a scenario counts on Angular 2's change detection mechanism for notification that something has changed.
 Be aware that the process of checking that anything is changed within an Array could take a lot of time on large arrays (including a memory issue) leading to a possible performance issue.
 So consider using another kind of source with large collections.
-A great example of such kind of data source is NativeScript ObservableArray.
+A great example of this kind of data source is the NativeScript ObservableArray.

 * template - The template tag is used to define a template which will be used for the User Interface of every ListView item.
 As shown there are some standard Angular 2 optional variables marked with `let-` that are preset for every data item:
   * `let-item` - the data item itself.